OpenTrading/OTMql4Py/README.md

 This is not a proper replacement to an `Eval` function.
 It only executes commands that it knows about, and has no ability to decipher complex commands.
-Still, it allows Python to make decisions and ask Mt4 to do thinngs, which is enough for order and account processing.
+Still, it allows Python to make decisions and ask Mt4 to do things, which is enough for order and account processing.
 You can use this for bi-directional interaction with a program outside of Mt4.
-For example, you could use a call from `OnTick` into Python to send tick and bar info to another program, and then use a call from `OnTimer` into Python to ask if there is is any request back from the program that it wants Mt4 to evaluate.
+For example, you could use a call from `OnTick` into Python to send tick and bar info to another program, and then use a call from `OnTimer` into Python to ask if there are any requests back from the program that it wants Mt4 to evaluate.

-You may also want to use threads and queues within Python to make sure that any command that you ask Python to execute is accomplished within the time it takes to get the next tick.
-It is untested as to whether the Python dispatched from `OnTick` can block the chart or not.
+You may also want to use threads and queues within Python to make sure that any command that you ask Python to execute is accomplished within the time it takes to get the next tick: programming with Python iterators is probably a good idea.
+It is untested as to whether the Python code dispatched from `OnTick` can block the chart or not.
 ## PyZmq

 PyZMQ is the official Python binding for the ZeroMQ Messaging Library